RoleModel/BestPractices/git/merge-strategy.md

 Although the goal of our workflow and tight feedback cycle is to have each developer keep only one Pull Request open at a time, there can be situations where you will need code that is in a 1st feature branch that hasn't been merged in order to complete a 2nd feature branch.

 In that case, we have preferred strategy of branching and rebasing.
-Lets run through an example with branches named `master,` `feature1,` and `feature2.` Let say you completed your `feature1` branch, but need a class it added in order to complete `feature2.` First thing you should do is try to get `feature1` merged to `master,` but if that's not possible then the best strategy is to branch off of `feature1` to create `feature2.`
+Lets run through an example with branches named `master`, `feature1`, and `feature2`.
+Let say you completed your `feature1` branch, but need a class it added in order to complete `feature2`.
+First thing you should do is try to get `feature1` merged to `master`, but if that's not possible then the best strategy is to branch off of `feature1` to create `feature2`.

 Now that you have these dependent features they will eventually need to merge into master.
-When that time comes it's best to follow the normal procedure to rebase and merge `feature1` into master and then do the same with `feature2.` This will ensure that your changes are not duplicated and the history will cleanly show the 2 different features.
+When that time comes it's best to follow the normal procedure to rebase and merge `feature1` into master and then do the same with `feature2`.
+This will ensure that your changes are not duplicated and the history will cleanly show the 2 different features.

-The other option you have in this situation is to branch `feature2` off of `master` and then merge `feature1` into `feature2.` While this will work it is not as clean as the rebasing option and will most likely make your final merging more difficult if you have any merge conflicts.
+The other option you have in this situation is to branch `feature2` off of `master` and then merge `feature1` into `feature2`.
+While this will work it is not as clean as the rebasing option and will most likely make your final merging more difficult if you have any merge conflicts.

 ### How This Affects Git History